 It was so frustrating that I actually stopped cooking kare-kare for more than a year.
 Until one day when my mother-in-law asked if we wanted a huge jar of peanut butter that she didn’t know what to do with.
 My husband, who’s a real peanut butter fan, gladly accepted.
 The jar was so huge (2 k.) that after a few weeks, it was just sitting, forgotten, way inside the refrigerator.
 Now this was sandwich peanut butter.
 Sweet and smooth.
 I debated for a while then decided to use it for kare-kare.
 Guess what?
 I finally found the perfect peanut butter for my kare-kare.
 The slightly sweet flavor of the sauce was reaallllyyy great especially because I season my kare-kare sufficiently.
 Kare-kare is usually under-seasoned because it is traditionally served with bagoong (shrimp paste) and the necessary saltiness comes from the bagoong.
 But I am allergic to it along with other crustaceans — shrimps, lobsters, crabs, prawns… So, I don’t touch the stuff.
 That’s why I always season my kare-kare well.
 And that’s why sweetened peanut butter is so perfect.

 As to the ground roasted rice, well, I don’t particularly feel like grinding rice with a mortar and pestle.
 I have a supply of rice flour in the pantry.
 I toasted half a quarter of a cup in the skillet, mixed it with stock and it did the trick — color, thickness, flavor.
 I’ve been using this little trick for a long time now.

-- about 1.25 kg. of ox tail, tripe, leg or face (or a combination of two or more of these)
+- 1.25 kilograms ox tail, tripe, leg or face - (or a combination of two or more of these)